sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/README.md

 # ECDO S1 to S2 Rotation

-This folder is for analyzing all aspects of the transition from S1 to S2.
+This folder is for analyzing aspects specific to the S1 to S2 rotation.

 ## Contents

-- `why-104-31-meridian`: Information pertaining to why the rotation is 104 degrees along the 31 Meridian.
+- `duration`: Information relating to the duration of the S1 to S2 rotation.
 - `rotation-path-speed`: How to calculate the direction and speed of rotation at any point on Earth.
-- `ocean-displacement`: Understanding the displacement of oceans and bodies of water.
-- `duration`: Information relating to the duration of the S1 to S2 rotation.

 # Basic Description of Rotation